 Their first day of trading, on a cold and rainy day in Whitechapel, totalled twenty-eight pounds.

 Up until 2010, Sunnamusk traded around the brother’s existing commitments.
 However, later that year the brothers started trading in Whitechapel market, setting up temporary stalls every morning at 8am.
-After numerous occasions of being told we weren’t allowed to set up shop on the pavements, Sunnamusk finally had a place to call home.
+After numerous occasions of being told they weren’t allowed to set up shop on the pavements, Sunnamusk finally had a place to call home.

 On their first day of trading in Whitechapel, they generated a total of two hundred pounds, which was beyond their expectations.